 Choosing Between OpenBSD and Windows at Boot Time

 I need to use Windows once in a while.
 Not very often, but I write and teach for a training company that insists on doing everything with actual Microsoft Office, as they use enormously complex document templates that break if handled with anything else.
 LibreOffice works just fine for everything else I do, but once in a while I need actual Office.
-My laptop's primary operating system is OpenBSD, making it quite stable, secure, and efficient.
-However, VMware does not run on OpenBSD.
+My laptop's primary operating system was OpenBSD, making it quite stable, secure, and efficient.* However, VMware does not run on OpenBSD.
 My choices for occasional Windows use were:

 - Continue to run Windows within the QEMU emulation as I was already doing.